Great leadership has many responsibilities:

 3) Ensure leaders regularly coach others, thereby building leadership capacity.

-The best way to develop other leaders in not through leadership development initiatives, sending employees off to classes, or having them read good leadership books (though we highly recommend Triple Crown Leadership!).
+The best way to develop other leaders in not through leadership development initiatives, sending employees off to classes, or having them read good leadership books.

 All of those can help, but the best way to develop other leaders is through “tours of duty”: giving people progressively more challenging leadership assignments.
 Let them lead.
 Let them learn success and failures.
 And coach them along the way.

 Don’t tell them what to do, or how to do it.
 Tell them the goal (or, better yet, develop it jointly with them) and let them experience leadership while you check in and ask questions, avoiding the temptation of taking over for them when things get tough.
 Then have them reflect on what they have learned (and get ready to start coaching other leaders when they are ready).